The Topology of General Cosmological Models: Introduction

-A statistical analysis of the Planck observations shows that the closure criterion, consistent with the hypotheses of Myers' theorem, is satisfied at approximately a $70\%$ confidence level (see Section \ref{sec2.2}).
-On the other hand, the CMB data reveal that even if the lower bound for the Bakry-\'{E}mery Ricci curvature of spatial sections is not positive, it is certainly almost\footnote{While the quantifier `almost', as used here, may be interpreted in the colloquial sense, other instances have a precise mathematical meaning.
-Examples of the latter case include `almost splitting' and `almost abelian group'.} positive.
+Planck temperature and polarization measurements combined with lensing data show that, if our universe is FLRW at least, the closure criterion is satisfied at approximately an $85\%$ confidence level.
+Since the data analysis hypothesizes a background FLRW cosmology, it is possible that the confidence level for the closure criterion may have some dependence on that choice.
+But even if the lower bound for the Bakry-\'{E}mery Ricci curvature of spatial sections is not positive (i.e., so that the universe is possibly closed but the energy density is not sufficient to force the universe to be closed), it is reasonable to assume that it is almost\footnote {While the quantifier `almost', as used here, may be interpreted in the colloquial sense, other instances have a precise mathematical meaning.
+Examples of the latter case include `almost abelian group' and `almost splitting' (see \cite{CC}).} positive.
 This suggests the application of another result from differential geometry, namely the almost splitting theorem \cite{CC}, which is a refinement of the classical splitting theorem \cite{CheegerGromoll}.
 The latter result asserts that in the presence of a line (a geodesic which is infinite in both directions and minimizes length between any two of its points), a complete manifold of nonnegative Ricci curvature splits off a Euclidean factor both geometrically and topologically.
 The almost splitting refinement deals with almost nonnegative Ricci curvature, and while the conclusion is weaker than the original result, strong topological restrictions still follow when applied to compact manifolds.
 As mentioned above, in the setting of general cosmological models, the Ricci curvature of spatial sections should be replaced by the Bakry-\'{E}mery Ricci curvature.
 It turns out that the almost splitting result may be extended to the Bakry-\'{E}mery context \cite{GallowayKhuriWoolgar}, and as we will see this is sufficient for cosmological applications.
 If the spatial sections are indeed compact, the topology is then highly restricted in the sense that the fundamental group must be almost abelian, or rather, it admits an abelian subgroup of finite index.